mikerochip/msbuild-training-manual/README.md

 * You can use the dotnet Base Class Library in your attribute values!
 Example above
   * e.g. `$([System.IO.Path]::GetFullPath('$(DirPath)'))`
-* The `Message` element's `Importance` attribute of must be set to `High` in order to see your output in your IDE's Output window
+* The `Message` element's `Importance` attribute must be set to `High` in order to see your output in your IDE's Output window
 * The "macro" `%(RecursiveDir)` is super useful in the Copy task's `DestinationFolder` value.
 It will mirror whatever directory structure exists in your `SourceFiles` value